-Any income due from your investment is paid out to you.
+Any income due from your investment is reflected in the value of your shares rather than being paid out.

 You can typically buy or sell shares in the Fund on any business day.
 Recommendation: this Fund may not be appropriate for investors who plan to withdraw their money within 5 years.